The First German Jet to Fly U.S. Skies:

 Although the Me-262 flew faster than any Allied fighter, Hitler’s vision for the aircraft was for it to serve as a high-speed bomber.
 He ordered the design modified to carry a 1,100-pound bomb load for the purpose of attacking England.
 It never fulfilled that fantasy mission and the German pilots believed the emphasis on a bomber version slowed the production of fighter variants.
 Only when it proved effective in countering airstrikes did the nation’s leader allow it to fully fulfill the interceptor role.
 The fighter version went into full production in November 1944.
 By then it was too late.
 Because of Allied bombing on production facilities, the Me-262 manufacturing effort remained in small factories in Germany that only produced about 1,430 examples.
 Because of engine manufacturing shortfalls, only about 200-300 ever reach full operational status.
 Between the slow development of the engines and Hitler’s misuse of the revolutionary airframe, the Luftwaffe never got the opportunity to use the Me-262 to its full potential and it remained a mere footnote in the annuals of air combat.

 The Me-262 did not significantly change the course of the war for Germany.
 According to its designer, Willy Messerschmitt, it came too late and lacked reliable engines.
 Yet, the fact that jets saw combat in World War II and placed fighter pilots and turret gunners in desperate positions to figure out how to counter them meant the jet fighter had a future.
 The United States developed its own jet technology, yet the German equipment had much to teach American designers.
 The only real way for the United States Army to learn the secrets of the Me-262 and its axial-flow turbojet engines was to get one and study it intensely.
 That happened in Dayton, Ohio in 1945-1946 with an aircraft known as T2-711.
-In 2013, the National Air and Space Intelligence Center’s (NASIC) Office of History found the remains of that historic jet and began a research project to better understand its significance.
+In 2013, a team from both Wright-Patterson AFB History Office and In Search of History found the debris field and remains of that historic jet and began a research project to better understand its significance.

 OBTAINING ME-262A-1 WERK NUMBER 111711

-The fuselage after disassembly by the 382nd Air Service Squadron at Rhein-Main (US Army photo).
+The fuselage after disassembly by the 382nd Air Service Squadron at Rhine-Main (US Army photo).

 Me-262 711 came to the United States on the Liberty Ship SS Madawaska Victory in May 1945 (Drawing by the US Maritime Commission).